Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

 2. We can see that Ezra was exceedingly careful.
-This doesn’t show that he didn’t trust the people.
-But it is better to be safe than sorry.
-This was not only to protect the finances, but it also protected the people from temptation.
+It doesn’t mean that he didn’t trust them, but it is better to be safe than sorry.
+The purpose was not only to protect the finances, but it also protected the people from temptation.
+Beyond this, it protected them from false allegations that might come if the whole process wasn’t transparent.
 Ezra followed the principle of being wise as a serpent and innocent as doves.
 He didn’t leave any opportunity that Satan could seize to corrupt the leaders or derail their mission.

 VI.
 God gives a safe journey (31-32)